usesalt/wikigen/docs/SALT-DOCS.md

 ## Component 4: MCP Server & AI Integration

-Building directly on the structured and searchable documentation provided by the [Fast Documentation Search](03_fast_documentation_search_.md) component, the **MCP Server & AI Integration** is the crucial bridge that connects your meticulously generated `salt-docs-cli` context to the power of modern AI coding assistants.
+Building directly on the structured and searchable documentation provided by the [Fast Documentation Search](03_fast_documentation_search_.md) component, the **MCP Server & AI Integration** is the crucial bridge that connects your meticulously generated `salt-docs` context to the power of modern AI coding assistants.
 In an era where AI is becoming an indispensable part of the development workflow, enabling these assistants to understand and reference project-specific nuances is paramount.

 ### Core Responsibilities

-The primary goal of the MCP Server is to make the `salt-docs-cli` knowledge base directly queryable by AI coding assistants running in the engineer's local environment.
+The primary goal of the MCP Server is to make the `salt-docs` knowledge base directly queryable by AI coding assistants running in the engineer's local environment.
 It addresses the common problem where AI, despite its capabilities, often lacks specific, up-to-date project context, leading to generic or inaccurate suggestions.

 Its core responsibilities include:

 *   **Local AI Integration**: Providing a local server endpoint that adheres to the Model Context Protocol (MCP), enabling seamless communication with AI assistants like Cursor, Continue, and Claude Desktop.
-*   **Tool Exposure**: Exposing `salt-docs-cli`'s documentation management capabilities as a defined set of AI tools, including `list_docs`, `get_docs`, `search_docs`, and `index_directories`.
+*   **Tool Exposure**: Exposing `salt-docs`'s documentation management capabilities as a defined set of AI tools, including `list_docs`, `get_docs`, `search_docs`, and `index_directories`.
 *   **Contextual Querying**: Allowing AI assistants to query the generated documentation and retrieve specific project context, abstractions, and code explanations.
 *   **Enhanced AI Accuracy**: Significantly improving the relevance and accuracy of AI-generated responses by providing direct access to the project's internal documentation.
-*   **Privacy Assurance**: Ensuring all interactions remain local to the engineer's machine, with no documentation or codebase context being transmitted externally via the `salt-docs-cli` server.
+*   **Privacy Assurance**: Ensuring all interactions remain local to the engineer's machine, with no documentation or codebase context being transmitted externally via the `salt-docs` server.

 ### Key Concepts